sozercan/aikit/website/docs/fine-tune.md

 Fine tuning process allows the adaptation of pre-trained models to domain-specific data.
 At this time, AIKit fine tuning process is only supported with NVIDIA GPUs.

 :::note
-Due to current BuildKit and NVIDIA limitations, your host GPU driver version must match the driver that AIKit will install into the container during build.
+Due to limitations with BuildKit and NVIDIA, it is essential that the GPU driver version on your host matches the version AIKit will install in the container during the build process.

-To find your host GPU driver version, you can run `nvidia-smi` or `cat /proc/driver/nvidia/version`
+To determine your host GPU driver version, you can execute `nvidia-smi` or `cat /proc/driver/nvidia/version`.

-For a list of supported driver versions for AIKit, please refer to https://download.nvidia.com/XFree86/Linux-x86_64/
+For information on the GPU driver versions supported by AIKit, please visit https://download.nvidia.com/XFree86/Linux-x86_64/.

-If you don't see your host GPU driver version in that list, you'll need to install one that's matching the version in that list.
-You don't need to install drivers from that location, only the versions need to match.
+Should your host GPU driver version not be listed, you will need to update to a compatible version available in the NVIDIA downloads mentioned above.
+It's important to note that there's no need to directly install drivers from the NVIDIA downloads; the versions simply need to be consistent.

-This might be further optimizated in the future to remove this requirement, if possible.
+We hope to optimize this process in the future to eliminate this requirement.
 :::

 ## Getting Started